District Initiatives

 - Read an Overview of our cultural proficiency initiative since 2005.

-The District recognizes the importance of supporting the social, emotional and academic needs of students.
-We are deeply committed to addressing student wellness through all aspects of our school environment.
+The District recognizes the importance of supporting both the wellness and academic needs of students.
+We are deeply committed to addressing student wellness through all aspects of our school environment so students can achieve at their highest potential.
 Recent initiatives have proven successful, and we are finding ways to assess these programs and find data that demonstrates the degree to which we are successful at supporting students' emotional health.

 - Watch this discussion with the Board of Education on Character Education and Wellness.